 Poverty The Problem Protecting farmers from crop loss related income shocks and eliminating extreme poverty are important development priorities of this century.
 India has made significant progress in protecting farmers from income loss due to drought and other calamities through various crop insurance schemes.
-At the same time, poverty rate has also been declining and Andhra Pradesh (AP) has been among the states with lowest poverty rates.
+In case of Rajasthan although there has been significant progress in reducing poverty from 38% to 15% in two decades between 1994 and 2012 (World Bank, 2016), rural poverty rate is still higher than that of urban areas with significant differences across districts.
 Making further dent on poverty reduction in sustainable manner remains a challenge.
 This paper analyses the evidence on the necessity of subsidies for increasing uptake of crop insurance, and its potential impacts on farmers' risk-taking ability and health benefit and second a graduation model that provides a potential avenue of expanding social protection for ultra-poor.
-Solutions Interventions BCR Total benefit (INR crore) Total cost (INR crore) Subsidized Crop Insurance 1.36 28,806.2 21,189.04 Graduation ultra-poor 3.54 3,955.33 1,116.7 Total costs and benefits are discounted at 5% The full paper by Munshi Sulaiman from Save the Children International and Michael Murigi from University of Sydney is available on www.APpriorities.com/poverty Subsidized Crop Insurance The Problem Although agriculture is a major source of livelihood for rural population, the marginal farmers have long been vulnerable to the risks of crop losses.
-Smallholder farmers are particularly vulnerable since they lack the resources for taking preventive measures or for absorbing the shocks in case of income loss.
+Solutions Interventions BCR Benefit (INR Crores) Cost (INR Crores) Subsidized Crop Insurance 1.53 78,286.6 51,138.5 Graduation ultra-poor 3.54 4,014.8 1,133.5 All figures assume a 5 percent discount rate.

+The full paper by Munshi Sulaiman from Save the Children International and Michael Murigi from University of Sydney is available on www.rajasthanpriorities.com/poverty Subsidized Crop Insurance The Problem Although agriculture is a major source of livelihood for rural population, the marginal farmers have long been vulnerable to the risks of crop losses.
+Smallholder farmers are particularly vulnerable since they lack the resources for taking preventive measures or for absorb the shocks in case of income loss.
 Consequently, they modify their livelihoods to mitigate risks by choosing low-risk but low-return crops and technologies and abstaining from other risky investments keeping them in a cycle of poverty.
-There is also evidence of more severe consequences whereby crop loss from natural calamities causes higher mortality among the rural households.
+Additionally, continuous drought is the one the major problems to address the productivity issues in agricultural in Rajasthan.
+The state has the highest dependency on rainfed agriculture and faced drought in 20 of the last 50 years.
+There is evidence of more severe consequences whereby crop loss from natural calamities, such as recurrent drought, causes higher mortality among the rural households.

 The Solution This intervention is a subsidized crop insurance that follows the Pradhan Mantri Fasal Bima Yojana (PMFBY).
 The subsidized crop insurance offers comprehensive unlimited coverage to farmers.
 The farmers have to pay only 2% of the sum insured for the main kharif season.
 The corresponding rates for rabi crops and annual horticulture crops are 1.5% and 5% respectively, or the actuarial rate if this rate is lower than the cut-offs.
 Further there is no cap on the amount of sum insured per farmer.
 The coverage includes wider set of calamities as well as part of the post-harvest losses.
 The scheme uses technology and smart phones for increasing efficiency.
 This scheme is implemented as public-private partnership whereby insurance companies bid at state level.
+Benefits of subsidised crop insurance